rutvi1998/rutvi1998.github.io/about/index.md

     Hey, I am Rutvi!

     I am a first-year student, pursuing Electronics and Communication Engineering at International Institute of Information Technology, Bangalore.
-I am familiar with the programming languages Java, C++, Python and
-    C. I am relatively new to the world of open-source development but I am entusiastic about it all the same.
+I am familiar with the programming languages Java, C++, Python and C. I am relatively new to the world of open-source development but I am entusiastic about it all the same.

     I'd say I am a chatty and cheerful girl.
 My hobbies include poetry, dancing, reading, sketching and travelling.
 I dream big becuause "it is precisely the possibility of realizing a dream that makes life interesting."
 Just quoted Paulo Coelho there.

+    So...

-    Guess that's all I had to say.
+    I guess that's all I had to say.

     Oh oh oh oh oh, I love candies!